 One of the things we need to take a look at is the relationship between Allah, the Creator and us, the creatures.
-Let’s find out the relationship between a parent and his/her child, between an employer and his/her employee; and between a government and its citizens.
+Let’s consider the relationship between a parent and his or her child; between an employer and his or her employee; and between a government and its citizens.
 We will find that these three groups are made up of two similar parties each.
-These two parties are: a higher level party and a lower level party.
+These two parties are: a higher level (with authority) and a lower level (with no authority).

-In many cases, decisions are made by the higher level party, and it may be not negotiable (no dictatorship here, though), the lower party usually looks at things from a very narrow perspective, and due to that, it may oppose a lot of decisions made by the higher level party.
-Sometimes it takes some time for the lower level party to understand and willingly accept the earlier –opposed- decisions been made by the higher level party.
+In many cases, decisions are made by the higher level party, and it may be not negotiable (no dictatorship here, though), the lower party usually looks at things from a very narrow perspective, and due to that, it may oppose to a lot of decisions made by the higher level party.
+Sometimes it takes some time for the lower level party to understand and willingly accept the earlier decisions–which opposed to–been made by the higher level party.

-At the same time, because the higher level party (mostly) looks at things from their bigger pictures, it may not need to consult the lower level party before making decisions.
+At the same time, because the higher level party (mostly) looks at things from their bigger pictures (helicopter view), it may not need to consult the lower level party before making decisions.
 Thus, whether or not the lower level party understands and accepts the decision, it will have to obey and abide.

-In fact, this is the relationship between a master and his servant/slave.
-And the most superior relationship between a master and his servant/slave is the one between Allah, the Creator and us, the creatures (heavens and earths, human beings, animals, tree, the seen and the unseen worlds all together), Although there’s no way of comparison of the relationships that lie between creatures amongst themselves and the one that lies between the Creator and His creatures.
+In fact, this is the relationship between a master and his servant or slave.
+And the most superior relationship between a master and his servant or slave is the one between Allah, the Creator and us, the creatures (heavens and earths, human beings, animals, tree, the seen and the unseen worlds all together), although there’s no way of comparison between the relationships that lie among creatures, and the one that lies between the Creator and His creatures.
 Allahu Akbar!

-Now, instead of spending my time to show respect and be thankful, so I can be granted the eternal happiness, Iblis (the satan) keep on whispering in my ears to mislead me from going through the right path.
-So that I will be his (Iblis) companion in the Hell fire.
+Now, instead of spending my time to show respect and be thankful, so I can be granted the eternal happiness, Iblīs (the satan) keeps on whispering in my ears to mislead me from going through the right path.
+So that I will be his (Iblīs’) companion in the Hell fire.

 We (Muslims and Non-Muslim) all believe in the existence of ghosts (jinn) and soul, but no one can really identify what ghost or soul is, and what are the exact natures of them.
 The reason is the limitation of our understanding.

 A question like this will never be answered!
-And keeping on finding answer for it will lead us to a question ‘How did God come to existence?’
+And keeping on finding answer for it will lead us to a question ‘How did God come into existence?’
 ‘Who created Him?’.
-And etc, etc.
+And etc.

 If we think we are lucky to be created whom we are, then we should be grateful by surrendering ourselves to Him.
-This will open our hearts to look for more ways to do good deeds in order to achieve more happiness here and in the hereafter.
+This will open our hearts to look for more ways to do good deeds in order to achieve more happiness in this life and the next.